 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

-At the end of April, adult Social Security retirement, survivor and disability insurance (SSDI) beneficiaries who did not file tax returns in 2018 or 2019 started to receive their payments if they receive their benefits via direct deposit.
+By the end of April, adult Social Security retirement, survivor and disability insurance (SSDI) beneficiaries who did not file tax returns in 2018 or 2019 started to receive their payments if they received their benefits via direct deposit.
 (Nearly 99 percent of Social Security beneficiaries use direct deposit.)

 In addition, the IRS announced it would mail out stimulus payments in the form of prepaid debit cards rather than paper checks to approximately 4 million eligible taxpayers who didn’t have bank account information on file.